Trickfest/rpn-calc/README.md

     * Deploying initially to a "UAT" environment and then later on deploying to "PROD" when a manual approval step is performed.
     * Blue-Green deployments using Azure Traffic Manager.

+* I'm not trying to build a production quality calculator here, so I intentionally cut a few corners with regards to precision.
+  * Limit the number of digits in a value to nine, not counting the decimal or negative sign.
+  * If necessary, truncate digits to right of the decimal point in order to fit within the nine digit limit.
+  * If after truncation, the number of digits exceeds nine, display an overflow error.

+* I am not an experienced user of "real" RPN calculators, so I am not sure what the correct behavior is with regards to an empty stack condition.
+For my purposes, a pop of my calculator's stack returns a zero if the stack is empty.

+* On the other hand, the RPN expression evaluation API is unforgiving.
+If there are insufficient values on the stack to perform an operation, an error is returned.
+Also, if the stack contains more than a single value after an expression is fully evaluated, that is treated as an error condition.

+* Also in the API, in order to avoid conflicts with URL interpretation, the letters __a__, __s__, __m__ and __d__ are used as substitutes for operations __+__, __-__, __*__ and __/__ respectively.

 ## Calculator Component Layout

 In terms of React components, create the following tree of components: